USS Design

 USS Design (AM-219) was a steel-hulled Admirable class minesweeper built for the U.S. Navy during World War II.
 A crew, trained in minesweeping, boarded the new vessel, and proceeded to the Pacific Ocean to clear minefields so that Allied forces could safely invade Japanese-held beaches.
 For this dangerous work under combat conditions she was awarded three battle stars.

-Design was launched 6 February 1944 by Tampa Shipbuilding Co., Tampa, Florida; sponsored by Miss B. L. Gould; and commissioned 29 June 1944.
+Design was launched 6 February 1944 by Tampa Shipbuilding Co., Tampa, Florida; sponsored by Miss Joan Dall; and commissioned 29 June 1944.

 World War II Pacific Theatre operations

 Design sailed from New York 8 September 1944 and escorted a convoy to Pearl Harbor, returning to San Francisco, California, on similar duty 20 November.
 Three days later she sailed to Seattle, Washington, to pick up another convoy for Pearl Harbor, where she arrived 9 December, en route west.

 From her arrival at Eniwetok 29 December 1944 until 19 March 1945, Design operated on convoy to and patrol duty at Kossol Roads, Palau; Saipan; Ulithi; Guam; Hollandia, New Guinea; and San Pedro Bay, Leyte.